Goldman unveils checks on conflicts in bid to fix image

 Abacus, a synthetic collateralized debt obligation, was the focus of the SEC case.
 The regulator had said that Goldman allowed Paulson & Co to help pick residential mortgage-backed securities underlying the CDO while the hedge fund was also betting against the security, and failed to disclose that to buyers of the CDO.

-"If Abacus came today, it would run through a totally different framework for approval than before," Evans said.
+"If Abacus came today, it would run through a totally different framework for approval than before," he said, adding that his team was "turning ourselves into a pretzel" to figure out ways to avoid such situations in the future.

-(Additional reporting by David Henry; Editing by Frank McGurty, John Wallace, Jan Paschal and Andre Grenon)
+(Additional reporting by David Henry; Editing by Frank McGurty, John Wallace and Jan Paschal)